Management Approach

 Odor Management in the Production Process

+The foul odors from the slab rubber production process mainly occur during the rubber drying stage, which is a source of odors and smoke that may impact the environment and air quality in the surrounding area.
 The company has installed a wet scrubber air treatment system that effectively captures dust, odors, and smoke from the production process.
 Additionally, a bio-scrubber system for treating exhaust air has been installed to help eliminate volatile organic compounds and reduce high concentrations of odors.
 Furthermore, the company has established a routine for regularly cleaning the air duct system according to usage frequency in order to reduce the accumulation of impurities in each section of the duct, thus enhancing the efficiency of the treatment system and effectively managing the release of dust and odors from the system.

 Odor Management from Wastewater Treatment.

 In addition to the wastewater from the production process that is treated by the company's wastewater treatment system, fresh latex runoff collected from the rubber receiving area is also directed from the transport vehicle parking lot.
 This runoff contains high levels of impurities and has a strong odor, which may affect the central wastewater treatment system.
 Therefore, the company has enhanced the management of this wastewater by channeling fresh latex runoff into an anaerobic fermentation process, which is a closed system used as feedstock for biogas production.
 This process can partially eliminate odors.
-Additionally, the company has increased the application of organic natural substances in the channels receiving fresh latex runoff in the parking lot area, which helps accelerate the breakdown of proteins that are a significant cause of odor
+Additionally, the company has increased the application of organic natural substances in the channels receiving fresh latex runoff in the parking lot area, which helps accelerate the breakdown of proteins that are a significant cause of odor.

 Management and Control of Air Quality from Emission Stacks